A TTL-based Approach for Content Placement in Edge Networks: Linear Edge Network

 Therefore, the primal algorithm for MCDP is given by

-where $\zeta_{il} \geq0$ is the step-size parameter, and $k$ is the iteration number incremented upon each request arrival.

-\begin{theorem} The primal algorithm given in~(\ref{eq:primal-mcdp}) converges to the optimal solution given a sufficiently small step-size parameter $\zeta_{il}.$ \end{theorem} \begin{proof} Since $U_i(\cdot)$ is strictly concave, $C_l(\cdot)$ and $\tilde{C}_i(\cdot)$ are convex, ~(\ref{eq:primal}) is strictly concave, hence there exists a unique maximizer.
-Denote it as $\boldsymbol h^*.$ Define the following function
+where $\zeta_{il} > 0$ is the step-size parameter, and $k$ is the iteration number incremented upon each request arrival. \begin{theorem} The primal algorithm~(\ref{eq:primal-mcdp}) is locally asymptotically stable given a sufficiently small step-size parameter $\zeta_{il}.$ \end{theorem} \begin{proof} Since $U_i(\cdot)$ is strictly concave, $C_l(\cdot)$ and $\tilde{C}_i(\cdot)$ are convex, then~(\ref{eq:primal}) is strictly concave, hence there exists a unique maximizer.
+Denote it as $\boldsymbol h^*.$